suncrest45/Code-Portfolio/Unreal Projects Code Samples/Advanced Frontend UI/Asynchronous Widget Creation/README.md

 <p>The developer settings save a map of GameplayTags and Soft Widget Pointers to a config file <br>
 The FunctionLibrary uses the tags as keys to find the soft widget pointer <br>
 The AsynActions serve as an interface to call FrontendUISubsystem to load in the widgets and push them to the screen</p>

-### Loading
-How I was able to hook up my UI to the level loading system